ON THE BACK OF THOUGHT

 And so, I am grateful for the chance to marvel at the wonders of the Earth and the vast, mysterious universe.
 Because of you, I’m humbled, more curious about life’s fragility and abundance, and ready to reach into the depth of your being with fresh eyes and an open heart.

-A warrior’s dream: a beautiful, miraculous body aligned with planets, a sun, a moon, and stars.
 Tread carefully upon this hallowed ground… being human isn’t a dress rehearsal.

 Where’s the main event?